MetisProtocol/metis-ansible/README.md

 snap-034b067669773e518

-You can use the snapshots on aws **us-east-2** region, and copy them to another region you are using.
+You can get the snapshots on aws **us-east-2** region, and copy them to another region you are using.

 ## Sepolia

 ### Recommended hardware

 1. AWS c5.xlarge with ipv4 network
-2. 50Gb free disk
+2. 100Gb ebs gp3
 3. open 30303 tcp/udp for p2p connections

 ### Steps

-3. update `hosts.ini` file, add your remote ip and eth sepolia rpc endpoint there
+1. update `hosts.ini` file, add your remote ip and eth sepolia rpc endpoint there
-4. install docker and docker-compose by `ansible-playbook playbooks/docker.yaml`
+2. install docker and docker-compose by `ansible-playbook playbooks/docker.yaml`
-5. spin up your sepolia rpc by `ansible-playbook playbooks/sepolia.yaml`
+3. spin up your sepolia rpc by `ansible-playbook playbooks/sepolia.yaml`
-6. install docker-autoheal by `ansible-playbook playbooks/autoheal.yaml`
+4. install docker-autoheal by `ansible-playbook playbooks/autoheal.yaml`

 ### Snapshot